CLARIAH/grlc/README.md

 ## What is grlc ?
 grlc is a lightweight server that takes SPARQL queries curated in GitHub repositories, and translates them to Linked Data Web APIs.
 This enables universal access to Linked Data.
 Users are not required to know SPARQL to query their data, but instead can access a web API.

+## Features

+- Request parameter mappings into SPARQL: grlc is compliant with [BASIL's convention](https://github.com/the-open-university/basil/wiki/SPARQL-variable-name-convention-for-WEB-API-parameters-mapping) on how to map GET/POST request parameters into SPARQL
+- Automatic, user customizable population of parameter values in swagger-ui's dropdown menus via SPARQL triple pattern querying
+- URL-based content negotiation: you can request for specific content types by attaching them to the operation request URL, e.g. [http://localhost:8088/CEDAR-project/Queries/residenceStatus_all.csv](http://localhost:8088/CEDAR-project/Queries/residenceStatus_all.csv) will request for results in CSV
+- Pagination of API results, as per the `pagination` decorator and [GitHub's API Pagination Traversal](https://developer.github.com/guides/traversing-with-pagination/)
+- Docker images in Docker Hub for easy deployment
+- Compatibility with [Linked Data Fragments](http://linkeddatafragments.org/) servers, RDF dumps, and HTML+RDFa files
+- Generation of provenance in [PROV](https://www.w3.org/TR/prov-primer/) of both the repo history (via [Git2PROV](https://github.com/IDLabResearch/Git2PROV)) and grlc's activity additions
+- Commit-based API versioning that's coherent with the repo versioning with git hashes
+- **NEW** SPARQL endpoint address can be set at the query level, repository level, and now also as a query **parameter**.
+This makes your APIs endpoint agnostic, and enables for generic and  transposable queries!
+- **NEW** CONSTRUCT queries are now mapped automatically to GET requests, accept parameters in the WHERE clause, and return content in ``text/turtle`` or ``application/ld+json``

 ## Install and run

 Running via [docker](https://www.docker.com/) is the easiest and preferred form of deploying grlc.
 You'll need a working installation of [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/).
 To deploy grlc, just pull the latest image from Docker hub, and run docker compose with a `docker-compose.yml` that suits your needs (an [example](docker-compose.default.yml) is provided in the root directory):